fadoss/maude-bindings/docs/source/index.rst

 These two classes give access to the reachable rewriting graphs from an initial term.
 Their nodes are terms indexed by integers and their edges are essentially rule applications.
-In :py:class:`StrategyTransitionGraph`, rewriting is controlled by a strategy expression.
+In :py:class:`StrategyRewriteGraph`, rewriting is controlled by a strategy expression.
 LTL formulae can be model checked on these graphs using their ``modelCheck`` methods, obtaining the state indices of the counterexample in case the property is not satisfied.

-.. autoclass:: StateTransitionGraph
+.. autoclass:: RewriteGraph
    :members:
    :undoc-members:

-.. autoclass:: StrategyTransitionGraph
+.. autoclass:: StrategyRewriteGraph
    :members:
    :undoc-members: